biicode/docs/arduino/installation.rst

 Installation
 ============

 This section describes how to set up your development environment for working on Arduino projects with biicode.
-Select your current platform from the list bellow:
+The installation steps depend on you current development platform.
+Simply select your operating system from the options you will find in the sections bellow.

 .. toctree::
    :maxdepth: 2